 Transform Finance brings together impact investors and social justice leaders to deepen their collective impact.
 They provide investors, accelerators, entrepreneurs, and communities with training, convening, and advisory services that build investment and enterprise models aligned with a community focus.
 Transform Finance empowers all players to engage deeply with the communities they purport to serve by advising funds on how to align their impact investment strategies with community empowerment values; by providing curricula and consulting to social entrepreneurs who wish to engage with communities; and by providing communities involved in revenue-generating activities with the knowledge base needed to ensure that investments and enterprises align with their long-term needs and aspirations.

 Designed by industry professionals, VertoTrack (Latin for “Exchange”) is a cloud-hosted relationship manager to help private companies manage their capital offerings after the stock has been sold.
 With VertoTrack, you can easily calculate and issue new certificates, contact clients, track prospects, keep precise records of communications, list brokers and advisor relationships, create reports, and much more.

-Working Solutions is a Community Development Financial Institution (CDFI) whose mission is to provide microentrepreneurs with the access to capital and resources they need to start or grow a successful business.
-They prioritize serving low-income individuals, women, and minorities.
+Working Solutions is a Community Development Financial Institution (CDFI) whose mission is to provide microentrepreneurs with the access to capital and resources they need to start or grow a successful business. up to $50,000, five years of postprioritize serving low-income individuals, women, and minorities.
 They support microenterprise growth as a strategy to strengthen the local economy, create jobs, and build strong communities.
-They provide assistance in the form of small business loans (microloans) from $5,000 up to $50,000, five years of post-loan business coaching and advising, and referrals to small business resources.
+They provide assistance in form of small business loans (microloans) from $5,000 up to $50,000, five years of post-loan business coaching and advising, and referrals to small business resources.

 344 Thomas L Berkley Way